-Typically, this report is presented to Council in late fall, prior to staff's preparation of the coming year's budget estimates for both capital and operations.
-Due to ongoing software implementation, the report has been delayed for 2020.
-Although Council's approval of guidelines has been delayed for 2020, managers utilized past principles when developing their preliminary budget estimates.
-As the 2020 Rate Supported Water and Wastewater Capital Forecast and Operating Budget is essentially developed, it was based on previously approved budget guidelines.
-This budget will be reviewed and approved by Council on January 28th, 2020.
+Typically, this report is presented to Council in late fall, prior to staff's preparation of the coming year's budget estimates for both capital and operations..
+As the 2021 Rate Supported Water and Wastewater Operating Budget and Capital Forecast is essentially developed, it was based on previously approved budget guidelines.
+This budget will be brought forward for Council review on January 14th, 2021.

 The budget guidelines set a framework for staff to work within to develop proposed budgets and proposed changes to services/service levels for Council's review.
 Council has previously approved a multi-year operating budget guideline, aligned with the term of Council.
 As 2019 represented the first year of a new term of Council, tax levy projections for the years 2019 to 2022 were presented to Council.
-These guidelines will be updated annually for Council's review and approval.
+The specific budget guidelines will be updated annually for Council's review and approval, while recognizing the overall target, averaged over the term of Council.